Catamount Motel in Bennington, Vt.

 When a long distance hiker takes a zero day, the idea is to not just hike zero miles.
 It is also to do as little as possible.

 Truth is, there are tasks that must be done on a zero day to prepare for the next section of trail.
-The day is usually filled with a to-do list of laundry, resupply and loading up on extra calories.
+The day is usually filled with a to-do list of laundry, resupply, and loading up on extra calories.
+The intent may be to rest, but stuff has to get done.

-The intent of the day is rest, but stuff has to get done.
-Still, it's important to let your body recover after the days and days of physical exertion.
+Still, it's important to let your body recover after the days and days of physical exertion, and I did my best today to achieve that goal.

-Weather Partly cloudy with a high temperature in the low 80s
+Weather Partly cloudy with a high temperature in the low-80s

 Today's Miles 0.0 miles